Dark social media: Relationship to the invisible web and dark web

 The invisible web is also known as the deep web.
 Where dark social is referring to web traffic that cannot be analyzed, invisible web is referring to websites and data that are not indexed in search engines.
 In essence, both kinds of information are invisible to the general population on the Internet.
 Dark social data cannot be found by web analytics software to see where traffic originates from and invisible web data will not show when using search engines like Google Search or Microsoft Bing.
 Both of these hidden results are unintentional.
 The dark web is associated with Dark social and invisible web, but mainly because of its hidden nature.
 Dark web data is data that is intentionally hidden on the Internet because those involved wish to remain anonymous.

-Who shares via dark social
+Users

 There is interest in who shares content and how they share it.
 The psychology of dark social sharing has found that people share for three reasons.